The Butterfly Effect 2: Plot

 Nick and his girlfriend, Julie, are celebrating Julie's 24th birthday with their friends Trevor and Amanda.
-Nick and Julie start to discuss their future when Nick is urgently called into work.
+Nick and Julie begin discussing their future when Nick is urgently called in to work.
 He has to go to the meeting because he is up against co-worker Dave Bristol for a promotion.
 As the four friends drive back to the city, their vehicle collides with a semi-truck.
 Of the four friends, only Nick survives.
 Later, when he is looking at a photograph of himself and Julie, everything in the room begins to shudder and shake, while the people in the photograph begin moving.

-One year later, while presenting an important sales pitch to investors, Nick suffers a blinding headache and outrageous nosebleed.
+One year later, while presenting an important sales pitch to investors, Nick suffers a blinding headache and an outrageous nosebleed.
 As a result, he is given a week's suspension.
-Back home, Nick looks through photographs from Julie's birthday and somehow manages to transport himself back to the moment just before the fatal collision.
+Back home, Nick looks through photographs from Julie's birthday and somehow finds himself transported to the moment just before the fatal collision.
 This time, he knows how to avoid the accident, and he awakens in a new timeline where Julie is living happily with him.
-However, in this reality, Nick's life is ruined when he is fired for backing up his friend and colleague Trevor.
+However, in this reality, Nick's life is ruined when he is fired for backing up his friend and colleague, Trevor.

-Later, Nick sees a Christmas photograph of him, his friends and colleagues, and realizes that this was the point at which a crucial deal was made, resulting in Dave's promotion.
-Nick decides to try to alter this in his favor, so he concentrates on the photo in order to trigger another episode.
+Later, Nick sees a Christmas photograph of him, his friends, and colleagues, and realizes it was taken when a crucial deal was made, resulting in Dave's promotion.
+Nick decides to try to alter this in his favor, so he focuses on the photo to trigger another episode.
 Sure enough, he finds himself back at the party.